- Just when you thought COBIT’s relevance has faded, soaring data breach fines are pushing it back to center stage.

 Version 4.1 came next in 2007.

-In 2012, ISACA launched COBIT 5.0 with great fanfare, positioning it as a holistic framework for addressing not only IT governance but also risk management and compliance.
+In 2012, ISACA launched COBIT 5.0 to great fanfare, positioning it as a holistic framework for addressing not only IT governance but also risk management and compliance.

 Finally, COBIT 2019 (the latest version) made its appearance in 2018, providing new guidance on managing digital transformation through EGIT (enterprise governance of information and technology).